 The ‘Garden of England’ is densely packed with trails, quiet lanes, big-ticket sightseeing, quirky coastal towns, salubrious towns and villages, and curious one-offs.
-Access is easy thanks to a network of trains, and you can even cycle to Canterbury from central London largely car-free beside the Thames (along NCN1).
-You could cycle a whole summer here and never see it all, and below is only a fraction of what there is.
+Access is easy thanks to a good rail network.
+You can even cycle to Canterbury from central London largely car free beside the Thames along NCN1.

-Kent’s coast is cyclable virtually all the way, often on traffic-free promenade routes, many stretches of which are great for family riding: NCN2 links Folkestone and Dover, NCN1 runs from there towards Ramsgate, and NCN15 links the vibrant and characterful art-towns of Ramsgate, Broadstairs and Whitstable, past beach huts and fresh seafood stalls.
+NCN15 links the vibrant and characterful art-towns of Ramsgate, Broadstairs and Whitstable, including the Oyster Bay Trail, past beach huts and fresh seafood stalls.
 This is, subtly and pleasantly, unlike any other cycle touring in England.

-Other family-friendly routes include the Harty Trail through the Isle of Sheppey past beaches and bird reserves.
-A unique experience kids will also love is to take your bike on the Romney, Hythe and Dymchurch miniature (but very much practical and useful) railway, and explore the weird shingle beaches of Dungeness.
+Shorter family-friendly routes include the Harty Trail through the Isle of Sheppey past beaches and bird reserves.
+A unique experience kids will also love is to take your bike on the Romney, Hythe and Dymchurch miniature railway, and explore the shingle beaches of Dungeness.

-The Crab and Winkle Way (part of NCN1) is a delightful, mostly car-free link through varied inland scenery from Whitstable to Canterbury; a tourist magnet that’s well explored by bike.
-While the 27-mile Viking Coastal Trail around the Isle of Thanet is a great cobweb-blower.
+The Crab and Winkle Way (part of NCN1) is a delightful, mostly car-free link through varied inland scenery from Whitstable to Canterbury; a tourist magnet that’s best explored by bike.
+The 32-mile Viking Coastal Trail around the Isle of Thanet is a great cobweb-blower.

-Tunbridge Wells is a destination for mountain bikers, with the wooded trails of Bedgebury Forest – the rolling country round here is lovely for slow back-lanes touring too.
+Tunbridge Wells is a destination for mountain bikers, with the wooded trails of Bedgebury Forest, though the rolling country round here is lovely for slow back-lanes touring too.
 Back up towards the Thames, Dartford boasts a BMX centre – and a free coach service to transport bikes across the Queen Elizabeth bridge to Essex.

 Cycling groups and clubs in Kent